 The Bank's credit portfolio may decrease or may not continue to grow at the present or a similar rate.
+Additionally, growth in the Bank's credit portfolio may expose the Bank to an increase in allowance for loan losses.

 It is difficult to predict that the Bank's credit portfolio, including the Bank's foreign trade portfolio, will continue to grow in the future at historical rates.
 A reversal in the growth rate of the Region's economy and trade volumes could adversely affect the growth rate of the Bank's credit portfolio.
+Additionally, the future expansion of Bladex's credit portfolio may expose the Bank to higher levels of potential or actual losses and require an increase in credit risk reserves, which could negatively impact the Bank's operating results and financial position.